-- This product is intended for use by physicians trained and experienced in the proper positioning of catheters in the central venous system using percutaneous entry (Seldinger) technique.
+- The product is intended for use by physicians trained and experienced in the proper positioning of catheters in the central venous system using percutaneous entry (Seldinger) technique.
 Standard techniques for placement of central venous catheters should be employed. - Select puncture site and length of catheter needed by assessing patient anatomy and condition. - If lumen flow is impeded, do not force injection or withdrawal of fluids.
 Notify attending physician immediately. - Patient movement can cause catheter tip displacement.
 Catheters placed via an antecubital vein have shown forward tip movement of up to 10 cm with motion of the extremity.
-Catheters placed from either a jugular or subclavian vein have demonstrated forward tip movement of 1-3 cm with neck and shoulder motion. - Use of ECG and/or fluoroscopy is suggested for accurate catheter placement. - The Cook Spectrum Silicone Cuffed Central Venous Catheter should not come into contact with ethyl alcohol, isopropyl alcohol or other alcohols, acetone or other non-polar solvents.
-These solvents may remove the antimicrobial from the catheter and reduce the catheter's antimicrobial efficacy. - The Cook Spectrum Silicone Cuffed Central Venous Catheter should not supersede strict aseptic techniques as they relate to catheter placement and maintenance.
+Catheters placed from either a jugular or subclavian vein have demonstrated forward tip movement of 1-3 cm with neck and shoulder motion. - Use of ECG and/or fluoroscopy is suggested for accurate catheter placement. - The Cook Spectrum Silicone Central Venous Catheter should not come into contact with ethyl alcohol, isopropyl alcohol or other alcohols, acetone or other non-polar solvents.
+These solvents may remove the antimicrobial from the catheter and reduce the catheter's antimicrobial efficacy. - The Cook Spectrum Silicone Central Venous Catheter should not supersede strict aseptic techniques as they relate to catheter placement and maintenance. - The potential effects of phthalates on pregnant/nursing women or children have not been fully characterized and there may be concern for reproductive and developmental effects.